Another Word For JERKED

 Verb : To make such a sound.

-Verb : (intransitive, figuratively) To travel very fast, as if making the sounds of brakes being released.
+Verb : (intransitive, figuratively) To travel very fast, as if making the sound of a car that is driving too fast.

 grunted